Gabrielonso/mystoremanager/README.md

 **Users**
 - There are three user types for this application: master admin user(only one), admin user and regular user.
 - Privileges to create, read, update and delete certain files or record are based on user type.
-- New users can only be created through an admin's account, but only the master admin can grant admin privileges to users.
+- New users can only be created through an admin's account, but only the master admin can grant admin privileges to users(or make regular users admin).
 - All users have access to modify/update thier details in the profile section of thier own individual account when signed in.
 - Admins can deactivate and activate users account.
 But only the master admin can do that for all types of users.